oliverwilms/irisrest/README.md

 # Dockerfile-zpm

 Dockerfile-zpm builds for you a container which contains ZPM package manager client so you are able to install packages from ZPM in this container

-# .vscode/settings.json

-Settings file to let you immedietly code in VSCode with [VSCode ObjectScript plugin](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript))

-# .vscode/launch.json
-Config file if you want to debug with VSCode ObjectScript